Dependable, Experienced, Knowledgeable

 Heroin Drug Crime Lawyers in Hamilton Represents Clients Facing Possession and Distribution Charges in Mercer County, Monmouth County, Middlesex County, and Throughout NJ

 Heroin is an illegal opioid drug recognized as one of the most dangerous controlled substances due to its addictiveness and high risk for overdose.
 If you’ve been arrested for possession or distribution of heroin, you may face severe penalties in the event of a conviction.
 You deserve seasoned legal counsel to help you advocate for a fair outcome to your criminal charges.
-Turn to a New Jersey heroin charges attorney from Aydelotte & Scardella Law LLC for help.
+Turn to a New Jersey heroin charges attorney from The Scardella Law Firm LLC for help.
 We have dedicated our careers to defending the freedom and future of people accused of crimes, standing up for their rights in the criminal justice system.
 We have extensive experience as prosecutors and defense attorneys, which has given us a deep understanding of New Jersey criminal law.
 Our focus on obtaining successful results for clients has earned us recognition from multiple publications and legal associations.

 Heroin Drug Crimes in New Jersey